SCAN Update - 11/13/24

 As a reminder we have paused the H1 marker analysis.
 We are working to design a new H1 assay and confirm that it works with current H1N1 strains.
 Over the summer, we noted that the RNA sequence in the region of the H1N1 HA gene that the H1 assay targets mutated.
 There were a large number of influenza A H1N1 sequences added to public databases over the summer that made it possible to observe these changes; sequencing of isolates occurred more often than normal over the summer due to the H5N1 outbreak.
 These mutations impacted the performance of the H1 assay we were using.
 The sequences in certain regions of viral genomes can evolve rapidly and influenza A is known to be a virus that does evolve and change over time.
 As part of our ongoing efforts, WastewaterSCAN actively monitors changing sequences for all of our targets, ensuring the assays continue to be sensitive and specific.

-Influenza B (IBV) RNA has rarely been detected in samples collected from SCAN sites in the last 3 weeks.
+Influenza B (IBV) RNA has sporadically been detected in samples collected from SCAN sites in the last 3 weeks.
 In the chart below (representing data from the past 1 year), the population weighted average across the SCAN plants is shown in black.
 You can access the graph here.

 Below are the current IBV wastewater categories for the SCAN sites (recall the category is determined by both the trend and the level):